 The regulation is broad.
 And the team that developed the guidelines with the NAIC noted that, in applying the law to insurance activities that affect interstate commerce, “the definition appears on its face to be extremely broad and inclusive of almost all insurance activities.”

-So, practically, those involved in insurance have to ask of their hires and coworkers:
+So, practically, those hiring insurance agents or otherwise involved in the industry have to ask of their hires and coworkers:

 - Was a person convicted of a felony?

 - If they were, did their felony involve a breach of trust?

 - If it did, then does their current role in insurance affect interstate commerce?